grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 ### Introduction

-A Community Inclusion Currency (CIC) is a tool that allows a community to develop their own credit system backed by local production.
+A Community Asset Voucher (CAV) is a tool that allows a community to develop their own credit system backed by local production.
 When used well it can enable trade and support local markets when national currency is scarce.
-When well maintained, a CIC can enable communities to reach a common vision.
+When well maintained, a CAV can enable communities to reach a common vision.

-Like any tool, when not used responsibly, CIC has the potential to cause harm.
+Like any tool, when not used responsibly, CAV has the potential to cause harm.
 The goal of the guide is to model how problems can occur, how to avoid harm, and how to design toward optimal usage.

 ### History

 Community groups of different types have been making currencies since before humans had written history.
 In fact, [the first writing was an accounting record of wages of workers in Mesopotamia](https://www.bl.uk/history-of-writing/articles/where-did-writing-begin).
-CICs come from a long history of grassroots economies and alternative monetary systems.
+CAVs come from a long history of grassroots economies and alternative monetary systems.
 There are many types of alternative financial systems throughout history in every area of the world.

 We recommend you see the following videos and if possible, have participants see some of these videos before coming to the session.